 Sorted Strings Table (SSTable) is the persistent file format used by Scylla and Apache Cassandra.
 SSTable is saved as a persistent, ordered, immutable set of files on disk.

 Immutable means SSTables are never modified; they are created by a MemTable flush and are deleted by a compaction.

 The location of Scylla SSTables is specified in scylla.yaml

 data_file_directories parameter (default location:

-In Scylla 3.0 the new disk format will be disabled by default and can be enabled by adding the new
+In Scylla 3.0, mc format is disabled by default and can be enabled by adding the

 For more information on Scylla 3.x SSTable formats, see below: